C-MORL: Multi-Objective Reinforcement Learning through Efficient Discovery of Pareto Front: Introduction

 In summary, existing works mainly suffer from three aspects: (i) low training efficiency; (ii) hard to cover the complete Pareto front; (iii) inability to maximize utility for any given preference.
 To address these challenges, we propose a novel constrained optimization formulation for improved computation complexity and stronger coverness of the Pareto front.
 To be specific, we adapt the constrained policy optimization algorithms~\citep{achiam2017constrained, liu2020ipo}, and reformulate the MORL problem with designed constraints on policy performance over multiple objectives.
 Our approach of training the policy set consists of two stages.
 In the \emph{Pareto initialization stage}, we train several initial policies in parallel based on fixed preferences until convergence.
 In the \emph{Pareto extension stage}, we first select diverse policies based on their crowd distance and employ constrained update steps to the initial policies individually.
 In each optimization step, we optimize a specific objective while constraining the expected returns of other objectives.
 Through this approach, we can extend the Pareto front in various objective directions.
 For the third research gap, we introduce \emph{Policy assignment}, which ensures that for any given preference, we assign a policy from the Pareto set that maximizes its utility.

 Our algorithm achieves favorable time complexity characteristics and derives a high-quality Pareto front, as indicated by the following observations.
 Firstly, training several initial policies based on fixed preferences is efficient.
 In addition, the adoption of constrained update steps allows for rapid adjustment of the initial policy, leading to the derivation of new solutions on the Pareto front.
 Regarding the second research gap concerning the complete Pareto front, different from the meta-policy approach that relies on a single initial policy~\citep{chen2019meta}, our method can extend multiple policies selected from initial policies based on their crowd distance to enhance diversity while promoting better performances.
 Intuitively, a larger crowd distance indicates that the corresponding policy appears on a sparser area on the Pareto front, therefore, extending such a policy is more likely to fill the Pareto front.
 While sharing similarities with our formulation, as one category of multi-objective optimization (MOO) approach, \emph{epsilon-constraint methods} solves a MOO problem by converting it to several single-objective constrained optimization problems~\citep{laumanns2006efficient, van2014multi}.
 However, the running time of such a method is exponential in problem size, rendering it impractical for MOO problems with numerous objectives.
-In contrast, the crowd-distance-based policy selection eases such burden, exhibiting linear complexity, and therefore can efficiently solve MORL tasks with numerous objectives.
+In contrast, crowd-distance-based policy selection eases such burden, exhibiting linear complexity, and can efficiently solve MORL tasks with numerous objectives.
+Our main contributions are as follows: \begin{itemize} [leftmargin=*] \item We propose C-MORL, a two-stage policy optimization algorithm that enables rapid and complete discovery of the Pareto front.
+By taking a novel constrained optimization perspective for MORL, our Pareto front extension method can easily handle complex discrete or continuous MORL tasks with multiple objectives (as demonstrated with up to nine objectives in our experimental evaluations). \item To empirically solve C-MORL without extra computation such as in the epsilon-constraint method, we propose an efficient interior-point-based approach for finding the solution of a relaxed formulation, which can guarantee the derivation of Pareto-optimal policies under specified conditions. \item To validate the efficacy of C-MORL, we employ an array of MORL benchmarks for both continuous and discrete state/action spaces across various domains, such as robotics control and sustainable energy management.
+C-MORL consistently achieves up to $35\%$ larger hypervolume and $9\%$ higher expected utility in MORL benchmarks than the state-of-the-art baselines, indicating the discovery of broader Pareto front given any preferences. \end{itemize}